kmontag/macher/README.md

 After calling `(macher-install)`, you can use macher presets in any gptel request or buffer:

 - **`@macher`**: Full editing capabilities.
-Adds workspace context plus tools to read, search, and edit files.
+Adds tools to read, search, and edit files.
 Changes are captured in memory and displayed as a patch.
+Also inherits `@macher-system`.

 - **`@macher-ro`**: Read-only access.
-Adds workspace context plus tools to read and search files, but no editing tools.
+Adds tools to read and search files, but no editing tools.
+Also inherits `@macher-system`.

+- **`@macher-tools`**: Tools only.
+Enables all macher tools without modifying the system prompt.

-- **`@macher-system`**: Context only.
-Adds workspace context without any tools.
+- **`@macher-system`**: Ensure system prompt includes workspace context (project name and files list).
 Useful when you want the LLM to understand your project structure but don't need file access.

-- **`@macher-tools`**: Tools only.
-Enables all macher tools without adding workspace context to the system prompt.
-Useful if you want to manage context yourself.

-- **`@macher-base`**: Utility preset that enables macher tool infrastructure.
-Macher tools will fail unless this is applied.
-This gets applied automatically when using other macher presets, but you may want to apply it globally via `macher-enable`.
+See `macher-context-string-placeholder` and `macher-context-string-function`.

 - **`@macher-system-commit`**: Commits the current workspace context into the system prompt, replacing the dynamic placeholder with a static snapshot.
 Useful to avoid cache churn in long conversations.

+- **`@macher-base`**: Utility preset that enables macher tool infrastructure.
+This gets applied automatically when using other macher presets, but you may want to apply it globally via `macher-enable`, if you want to use macher tools and/or dynamic context in more generic contexts.

 https://github.com/user-attachments/assets/9b3e0734-5907-4e01-a356-6f9066d7b844